jinhaoduan/SecMI/README.md

 This is the official implementation of the paper "Are Diffusion Models Vulnerable to Membership Inference Attacks?".
 The proposed Step-wise Error Comparing Membership Inference (SecMI) is implemented in this codebase.

 **[3/4/2024]** We have released [SecMI-LDM](https://github.com/jinhaoduan/SecMI-LDM): SecMI on Latent Diffusion Models.
-Since SecMI requires intermediate results, we modified the original diffuser and put all the data/checkpoints in a new repo.
+Since SecMI requires intermediate results, we modified the original diffuser and put all the data/checkpoints in another repo.

 ### Model Training
 This codebase is built on top of [pytorch-ddpm](https://github.com/w86763777/pytorch-ddpm).